 Create a Nano-Influencer Network

-Nano-influencers are becoming a popular, frequently utilized method of how marketers and companies target and gain traction with Gen Z consumers.
-This approach is successful because these individuals establish a sense of authenticity, which creates a peer-like connection with these candidates.
-Help your company transition to this by reaching out to current employees and interns that are passionate about what role they play within the company.
-Team members are encouraged to share and feature their day-to-day work lives in a multitude of ways.
+Nano-influencers are becoming a popular method for marketers and companies to target and gain traction with Gen Z consumers.
+This approach is successful in recruiting Generation Z because nano-influencers establish a sense of authenticity, which creates a peer-like connection.
+Reach out to current employees and interns that are passionate about what role they play within the company.
+Encourage team members to share and feature their day-to-day work lives in a multitude of ways.

 - Showcasing a moment of achievement or feel-good situation